About

 Empirical Approach

-I approach the sociology of punishment by examining penal philosophy, policy, and practice at the individual, organizational, and societal (state/national) levels.
+I approach the study of punishment by examining penal philosophy, policy, and practice at the individual, organizational, and societal (state/national) levels.
 As an interdisciplinary scholar, I embrace variety, always searching for the best tools to answer my research questions.
 I employ both qualitative and quantitative methods and utilize both historical and contemporary data.
 My research spans micro- and macro-levels of analysis.
-I draw from organizational theory, law and society, penal history, and prison sociology.
+I draw from organizational theory, law and society, punishment and society, criminology, legal and penal history, and prison sociology.

 Publications

-I have written two books, The Deviant Prison (about Eastern State Penitentiary and the development of modern prisons) and Rocking Qualitative Social Science (a pocket mentor or guide to qualitative methods), both published in 2021.
-I am currently working on a third book tentatively titled, The American Prison: A Short History of How Incarceration Became an Synonymous With Punishment (under contract with Oxford University Press), and a fourth book tentatively titled, A Dirtbagger’s Guide to Writing and Productivity.
+I have written two books, The Deviant Prison (about Eastern State Penitentiary and the development of modern prisons) and Rocking Qualitative Social Science (a pocket mentor and guide to qualitative research methods), both published in 2021.
+I am currently working on a third book, tentatively titled The American Prison: How Incarceration Became Synonymous With Punishment (under contract with Oxford University Press), and a fourth book, tentatively titled A Dirtbagger’s Guide to Writing and Productivity.
 My work has also been published in Law & Society Review, Law & Social Inquiry, Theoretical Criminology, Punishment & Society, the British Journal of Criminology, and the Annual Review of Law and Social Science, among other venues.

 Activities

 My primary professional associations are the Law and Society Association (LSA), American Society of Criminology (ASC), American Sociological Association (ASA), and the American Society of Legal History (ASLH).
 With Natalie Pifer, I co-organize the Law and Society CRN 27 Punishment & Society.
-I also chair the Punishment & Society Digital Speaker Series committee that I spearheaded in early 2018 with Sarah Lageson and Rose Ricciardelli.
-I am currently the Secretary/Treasurer for the Sociology of Law Section of ASA.
-I am a former member of the LSA Board of Trustees, a former member of the Section Council for the ASA Section for Sociology of Law, a former member of the Section Council for the Crime, Law, and Deviance (CLD) Section of ASA.
-I have chaired multiple committees for the ASA Soc of Law and CLD sections.
+For several years, I chaired the Punishment & Society Digital Speaker Series committee that I spearheaded in early 2018 with Sarah Lageson and Rose Ricciardelli.
+I am a former member of the LSA Board of Trustees, a former Secretary/Treasurer for the Sociology of Law Section of ASA, a former member of the Section Council for the ASA Section for Sociology of Law, a former member of the Section Council for the Crime, Law, and Deviance (CLD) Section of ASA.
+I have also chaired and served on multiple committees for the ASA Soc of Law and CLD sections.

 I seek to be a major advocate for junior scholars at my home university and abroad.
-In addition to welcoming formal and informal mentorship roles with students around North America, I organized the Junior Scholars Workshop at the joint annual meetings for the Law and Society Association and the Canadian Law and Society Association (in Toronto, Canada, in June 2018) and I have participated as a committee member and small group mentor in two LSA workshops since then (in 2020 and 2021), as well as a junior scholars workshop sponsored by UMass-Amherst (in 2021).
+To that end, I organized the Junior Scholars Workshop at the joint annual meetings for the Law and Society Association and the Canadian Law and Society Association (in Toronto, Canada, in June 2018) and I have participated as a committee member, small group mentor or consultant, and speaker in three LSA workshops since then (in 2020, 2021, 2023, and 2024), as well as a junior scholars workshop sponsored by UMass-Amherst (in 2021).
 Finally, my book, Rocking Qualitative Social Science, (with Stanford University Press) is a friendly guide to qualitative methods aimed at early career researchers (and others new to qualitative methods); it challenges the notion that there is one right way to do qualitative methods and addresses head on the anxiety that goes with doing research (and everything else in academia).
 My planned sequel to this book takes this same spirit and applies it to writing and productivity by explaining the basic writing-related challenges to becoming a successful qualitative social scientist.
-Students and junior faculty: please feel free to reach out.
-I am available to meet at conferences and also talk via Zoom, Skype, and phone.
+I provide many resources on my website that I hope will benefit academics at all stages, but especially students and early career researchers and faculty.